Gift Acceptance Policy

-- Any exceptions must be approved by the Assistant Dean, Scholarly Resources & Research Services.
+- Any exceptions must be approved by the Director of Fondren Library.

 Instructions for SMU-related requests

-Requesters must complete and submit the Film Request Form to the Fondren Library Main Desk or Hamon Arts Library Circulation Desk for approval at least 5 business days prior to the filming date.
-Requesters must also submit a signed Release Form for every participant that will be filmed in the project in the library facility at the Fondren Main Desk or the Hamon Circulation Desk.
+Requesters must complete and submit the Film Request Form to the Fondren Library Main Desk for approval at least 5 business days prior to the filming date.
+Requesters must also submit a signed Release Form for every participant that will be filmed in the project in the library facility at the Fondren Main Desk. .

-Requests for filming and photography in any CUL Library by or for organizations or individuals outside SMU must be approved by the dean and director of the Central University Libraries or the dean's delegate.
+Requests for filming and photography in Fondren Library by or for organizations or individuals outside SMU must be approved by the Dean of SMU Libraries or the dean's delegate.

 P.O.
 Box 750135